Church of God (Seventh Day): "Back to Salem" movement

 The following information concerning the "Back to Salem" Movement of 1950 are taken from History of the Seventh Day Church of God by Richard C. Nickels.
 As early as 1949, ministers F. L. Summers and his son-in-law Chris Royer went back to Salem and established a headquarters there.
 The "Back to Salem" movement broke into at least three factions: 1.
 The original Salem people who stayed at Salem with it as headquarters; 2.
 Dugger and Severson, who went to Jerusalem; and 3.
 Olson and Groshans, who formed the Seventh Day Church of God in Caldwell, Idaho.
 The Salem Conference started to publish a magazine, The Advocate of Truth, in February 1950.
 Salem is purported to believe that the saints will be raptured to the sea of glass while the seven last plagues will be poured out.
 It differs with the Denver Group in the date for the annual Lord's Supper, which they calculate according to the spring equinox.
 In September 1952, Dugger, after returning from an extended trip to Nigeria to visit Church of God groups, decided to move to Jerusalem to start The Mount Zion Reporter in 1953.
 Possibly doctrinal issues led to Dugger's exit to Israel.

-The 1948/49 Stanberry Merger of the Church of God (Seventh Day), also known as the Denver Group, contains the largest number of Church of God people today, but it is not the only significant Church of God center.
-The Stanberry conference, with headquarters moved to Denver, Colorado, typically uses the name General Conference of the Church of God (Seventh-Day), with "Seventh" spelled out and often with a hyphen.
+The 1948/49 Stanberry-Salem Merger of the Church of God (Seventh Day), also known as the Denver Group, contains the largest number of Church of God people today, but it is not the only significant Church of God center.
+The Stanberry conference, with headquarters moved to Denver, Colorado, typically uses the name General Conference of the Church of God (Seventh Day), with "Seventh" spelled out.
 A number of Churches of God (7th Day) in Salem, West Virginia still stand with locations all across the United States and around the world.
 These usually follow a set of 40 points of doctrine.

 Doctrine and practices

 This section mainly uses the General Conference of the Church of God (Seventh Day) [Denver Conference] Statement of Faith as a reference.
 Although the doctrinal beliefs among the General Council Churches of God, (Seventh-Day), Inc. in Meridian, Idaho and different Churches of God (7th Day) or (Seventh Day) are very similar, some major points of disagreement still remain, either concerning christological beliefs or church organization.
 Outlining some beliefs of the Churches of God (7th Day), the Statement of Faith of the General Conference of the Church of God (Seventh Day) - Denver Conference states the following: